BioEnergy Control System

 Thyroid Function

-The microbiome supports thyroid function by influencing T3 conversion and iodine metabolism.
+The microbiome supports thyroid function by influencing T3 availability and iodine metabolism.
 A healthy microbiome helps maintain optimal thyroid hormone levels and metabolic activity.

 Stress Response / Cortisol